Table of contentsClick link to navigate to the desired location

 This content has been automatically translated from Ukrainian.

-If you actively use TikTok, you have probably come across the mysterious term "mew" or "mews," which has become popular among young people.
+If you actively use TikTok, you have probably come across the mysterious term "mew" or "mewlings," which has become popular among the youth.
 But who are these mews and why is there so much talk about them?
 Let's delve into this phenomenon.

 What does "mew" mean?

-The word "mew" comes from the English "mew" – the sound that cats usually make.
-On TikTok, it has taken on a new meaning and refers to people who embody a cute, gentle, and even slightly "cat-like" persona in their videos.
-These users often associate themselves with cats, with their playfulness, gentleness, and nonchalance.
+The word "mew" comes from the English "mew" – the sound that cats typically make.
+In TikTok, it has taken on a new meaning and refers to people who embody a cute, gentle, and even slightly "cat-like" persona in their videos.
+These users often identify with cats, embracing their playfulness, gentleness, and carefree nature.

-Mews are primarily young girls (though there are boys too) who create content in this style.
+Mewlings are primarily young girls (though there are boys as well) who create content in this style.
 Their behavior includes:

 - A gentle and soft voice.